Timestamp to Date

 dt = DateTime.strptime(timestamp.to_s, '%s')

-puts dt.strftime('%Y-%m-%d %H:%M:%S')
+puts dt.strftime('%Y-%m-%d %H:%M:%S')import java.time.*

 import java.time.format.DateTimeFormatter